Fifteen Unanswered Criminal-Law Questions About Trump

 - Since the election, Trump’s companies have received millions of dollars in licensing fees from entities in Turkey, the Philippines, India, Indonesia, the United Arab Emirates, and other foreign countries.
 How much have the president’s businesses been paid by foreign persons and what portion of his total income originates in foreign payments?

-- Is it true that Stormy Daniels’s daughter was threatened in order to coerce her Daniels signing a nondisclosure agreement with Trump?
+- Is it true that Stormy Daniels’s daughter was threatened in order to coerce Daniels to sign a nondisclosure agreement with Trump?
 If so, who ordered and delivered that threat?
 Did any other women sign such agreements?
 Were any of them threatened?

 - Was Trump in any way connected to the payment of $1.6 million to former Playboy model Shera Bechard, an agreement facilitated by Cohen—Trump’s personal lawyer—and using the same aliases and structure as the agreement Cohen struck with Stormy Daniels on Trump’s behalf?